bamford/ppxf/readme.txt

 - MPFIT: by C.B.
 Markwardt -> Python version https://code.google.com/p/astrolibpy/

-The core scientific library Numpy/Scipy/Matplotlib http://scipy.org/ are assumed to be installed and Pyfits for reading FITS files http://www.stsci.edu/institute/software_hardware/pyfits
+The core scientific library Numpy/Scipy/Matplotlib http://scipy.org/ are assumed to be installed and Pyfits or Astropy for reading FITS files http://www.stsci.edu/institute/software_hardware/pyfits

 The program was tested on:

-    Python 2.7 and Python 3.3 with NumPy 1.8, SciPy 0.13, Matplotlib 1.3
+    Python 2.7 and Python 3.4 with NumPy 1.10, SciPy 0.15, Matplotlib 1.4

 No attempt was made to make PPXF work on outdated versions of those packages!